We previously derived the time evolution operators for both Hamiltons equations and the Schrodinger equation.

 If we have a probability distribution over the phase space we can find the expected value of an observable by

-And the probability distribution flows according the the continuity equation
+where the state vector .
+The probability distribution flows in phase space according the the continuity equation.

 If we have a density matrix over the phase space we can find the expected value of an observable by